 Small and medium companies can claim additional relief of up to £33.35 for every £100 of qualifying R&D spend.

-From 1 April 2020 the amount of repayable cash credit claimable from HMRC in any one year will re restricted to three times the company’s total PAYE/NIC bill for the year.
+For accounting periods beginning on or after 1 April 2020, it is proposed the amount of repayable cash credit claimable from HMRC in any one year will re restricted to three times the company’s total PAYE/NIC bill for the year.

 Any tax loss that is restricted and cannot be surrendered for a repayable credit can be carried forward against future profits.

 Following an HMRC consultation in May 2019, there may be further changes to the above proposal.

 Any small and medium company making an R&D relief claim and seeking a cash credit from HMRC.

 The UK government is proposing to move forward with, and has recently consulted on, a unilateral Digital Services Tax (DST) in the absence of a global OECD solution.

 The proposal is for a 2% tax on revenues derived by businesses providing search engine services, online marketplaces and social media platforms to UK users (‘UK revenue’).
 The first £25 million of UK revenues will be exempt from DST.
 Where UK revenues are combined with out of scope activities an apportionment will need to be made.